Yohnah/Docker/README.md

 ### Installing the client binary

-Install the docker binary client relative to your host operative system for downloading the compress file from Docker and uncompress it, such as (replace \<version-to-download\> for the appropiate version):
+Install the docker binary client relative to your host operative system for downloading the compress file from Docker and uncompress it, such as (replace \<version-to-download\> with the appropiate version):

 - Installing on Windows (on PowerShell)